coleifer/huey/docs/guide.rst

     7

 If we wished to schedule the task to run at a particular time, we can use the ``eta`` parameter instead.
-The following example will also be run after a 10 second delay:
+The following example will run after a 10 second
+delay:

 .. code-block:: pycon